mayagbarnes/Mintee/README.md

 [Mintee](https://mintee.herokuapp.com/#/) is a clone of [Mint](https://mint.intuit.com/), Intuit's personal financial management platform.
 This version implements many of the same features, allowing users to manage their accounts, track spending, and monitor investments.

+## Technologies & Hosting

+Mintee is hosted on Heroku and incorporates the following technologies:
+* Ruby on Rails
+* React
+* Redux
+* PostgreSQL
+* Webpack
+* Babel

 ## Features

 * **Sign Up / Login**